nextflow-io/nextflow/docs/plugins.md

     .sqlInsert(into: 'BAR', columns: 'id', db: 'test')
 ```

 The above snippet is based on the [nf-sqldb](https://github.com/nextflow-io/nf-sqldb) plugin.
 The `fromQuery` factory
 is included under the alias `fromTable`.

 ### Process directives

-Plugins that implement a [custom executor](#executors) will likely need to access {ref}`process directives <process-directives>` that affect the task execution.
+Plugins that implement a [custom executor](#executors) will likely need to access [process directives ](process-directives) that affect the task execution.
 When an executor receives a task, the process directives can be accessed through that task's configuration.
 As a best practice, custom executors should try to support all process directives that have executor-specific behavior and are relevant to your executor.

 Nextflow does not provide the ability to define custom process directives in a plugin.
-Instead, you can use the {ref}`process-ext` directive to provide custom process settings to your executor.
+Instead, you can use the `process-ext` directive to provide custom process settings to your executor.
 Try to use specific names that are not likely to conflict with other plugins or existing pipelines.

 Here is an example of a custom executor that uses existing process directives as well as a custom setting through the `ext` directive: